 - Lime Zest + Juice.
 For brightness and acidity.

 - Avocado.
 Creamy avocado gives the slaw buttery richness (almost like an avocado crema).
 Avocado is packed with vitamins, potassium, and omega-3s.

 - Greek Yogurt.
 My healthy stand-in for sour cream.
 It’s another creamy element that gives the slaw body and a slight tanginess.

 - Broccoli Slaw.
 Pre-packaged broccoli slaw is one of my favorite easy shortcuts.
 It’s tasty and packed with fiber.

 - Hot Sauce.
 For a subtle kick of heat.
 Add more if you like your tacos extra spicy.
 (Spicy salmon fans, don’t miss this Blackened Salmon and this Spicy Salmon Recipe.)

 - Tortillas.
 Both flour and corn tortillas make an excellent vessel for serving the salmon and slaw.

-- Combine the avocado, yogurt, and oil in a bowl.
+- Make the Slaw Dressing.
+Combine the avocado, yogurt, and oil in a bowl.

-- Stir in the salt, zest, juice, and hot sauce.
+- Make It Flavorful.
+Stir in the salt, zest, juice, and hot sauce.

-- Add the slaw and cilantro.
+- Finish the Slaw.
+Add the slaw and cilantro.
 Cover the bowl and refrigerate it.

 - Combine the Seasoning.
 Stir the salmon spices together.

-- Sprinkle the spices over the salmon on the pan.
+- Season the Fish.
+Sprinkle the spices over the salmon on the pan.